GuoChen018/digital-home/src/pages/blog/02-portfolio.md

 ---
 layout: ../../layouts/MainPost.astro
-title: 'How I Built My New Portfolio'
+title: 'How I built my new portfolio'
 description: "Deep dive into the design and code"
 date: 'April 23, 2024'
 author: 'Guo Chen'